 - Immediately contact all students to keep them apprised of latest developments and program changes as they arise.

 - Evaluate immediate danger to students, considering event proximity and general threat level to foreigners, particular nationalities, an innocent bystander

-- Determine if internships and other IFP events, or the IFP itself, should be modified
+- Determine if work projects and other IFP events, or the IFP itself, should be modified

 - Determine specific activities that may make students safer, and decide whether the internship or class attendance is advisable during a period of strikes, demonstrations, or unrest